Kawamoto Kōmin: Kagaku Shinsho

 Kagaku Shinsho consists of fifteen volumes and two sections: inorganic chemistry and organic chemistry.
-It was not printed, and its manuscripts were used as textbooks at Bansho Shirabesho, where Komin was working as a professor.
+It was not printed, and its manuscripts were used as textbooks at Bansho Shirabesho, where Kōmin was working as a professor.
 In Meiji Era he integrated it with other books on chemistry and published Kagaku Tsū (化学通).

 It is now considered to be one of the most prominent books on chemistry in late Edo period as well as Seimi Kaisō (舎密開宗) written by Udagawa Yōan.
 Compared to Seimi Kaisō the latest concepts at the time like atom, molecule, chemical compounds and chemical equation were explained in it.